Behavioral Health Service Corps℠

 Scholars work side by-side with behavioral health professionals who have committed their lives to serving the needs of others, giving scholars the opportunity to learn through direct mentoring and also the opportunity to make an impact through their own work.
 In addition, Scholars live and learn in the Boston area and connect with peers who share the same commitment to service.

-Scholarship, Stipend and Retention Bonus: Funded by Mass General Brigham
+Scholarship and Stipend: Funded by Mass General Brigham

-With a new grant awarded by Mass General Brigham, the Center for Workforce Development at William James College will scale up the BHSC by recruiting, mentoring, and training individuals who belong to groups that are underrepresented in the field of behavioral health (e.g., ethnic, linguistic, racial, religious, or sexual minority groups; first-generation college students; individuals with disabilities; military/veteran personnel).
+Funded by Mass General Brigham, the Center for Workforce Development at William James College is scaling up the BHSC by recruiting, mentoring, and training individuals who belong to groups that are underrepresented in the field of behavioral health (e.g., ethnic, linguistic, or racial minority groups; first-generation college students; individuals with disabilities; LGBTQIA+ groups; and veteran/military personnel).
 As part of the College's ongoing strategic plan to expand, strengthen, and diversify the behavioral health workforce, the BHSC seeks to recruit new talents into the field and retain providers who are from underrepresented backgrounds, and are committed to serving individuals, families, and groups in historically excluded and underserved communities throughout the state.

-• The BHSC Scholarship Program is funded by Mass General Brigham—an initiative designed to recruit, mentor, and train individuals who belong to groups that are underrepresented in the field of behavioral health (e.g., ethnic, linguistic, racial, religious, or sexual minority groups; first-generation college students; individuals with disabilities; military/veteran personnel) and are committed to working in underserved communities.
+The BHSC Scholarship Program is funded by Mass General Brigham—an initiative designed to recruit, mentor, and train individuals who belong to groups that are underrepresented in the field of behavioral health (e.g., ethnic, linguistic, or racial minority groups; first-generation college students; individuals with disabilities; LGBTQIA+ groups; and veteran/military personnel) and are committed to working in underserved communities.

-• Self-identify as belonging to a group that is underrepresented in the field of behavioral health (e.g., ethnic, linguistic, racial, religious, or sexual minority groups; first-generation college students; individuals with a disability; military/veteran personnel).
+• Self-identify as belonging to a group that is underrepresented in the field of behavioral health (e.g., ethnic, linguistic, or racial minority groups; first-generation college students; individuals with a disability; LGBTQIA+ groups; and veteran/military personnel).

 • Work and plan to practice in the Commonwealth of Massachusetts.